 He graduated in 1970 with a degree in Business Economics from the University of Messina with a thesis on "Budget and Long-term Strategies in a Large Company."
 On 20 October 2006 he was awarded an honorary degree in Naval Engineering from the University of Genoa.
-On 27 November 2017 He received an honorary MBA in International Business from the MIB Trieste School of Management.

 He was Chair of the course on "Management Control Systems (Planning and Control)" at LUISS - Libera Università Internazionale degli Studi Sociali in Rome until 2010.